 Thermistors in Temperature Indicator Circuits

 If there was a green light on these monitors to show that the temperature was okay, that would be much better.
-To alert the user when the equipment gets too hot, the light must progressively change colour as the temperature rises.
+To alert the user when the equipment gets too hot, the light must progressively change color as the temperature rises.

 Similar to a temperature-dependent resistor, a PTC thermistor has the opposite purpose.